 The 5x2 Initiative: Movement over Time

-Stage 1: Extra-Governmental Organization (2013-2014)
+Stage 1: Extra-Governmental Initiative (2013-2014)

 A sense of crisis about the state of education for STEM excellence in Israel began to arise in 2013; this came with an awareness of the long-term economic and social ramifications.
 Extensive data from the education system painted a clear and depressing picture, including a decline of ~30 percent in the number of students taking mathematics at the level of 5 study units between 2006 and 2013; a low proportion of students taking physics at 5 study units; a worsening shortage of outstanding teachers in these subjects; and poor achievements in 21st-century skills as reflected in Israel’s ranking in the PISA international test.
 These problems were compounded by wide gaps between the center of the country and the peripheral areas, as well as between Jews and Arabs.
 The gaps had to do both with the number of high school students choosing to study science and mathematics and the achievements in international and national tests.
 The hi-tech industry faced a growing shortage of engineers, threatening its ability to maintain the growth trend over the coming years.
 Various statistics suggested an annual shortage of approximately 7,000 engineers, particularly in the fields of computing, together with a growing shortage of engineering technicians in a range of fields.

-This reality led the Trump Foundation, which is active in promoting science teaching, the Rashi Foundation, which concentrates on advancing education and welfare issues in the geographical and social periphery, and Intel Israel to join forces to launch an initiative on the national level.
-Alongside the understanding that this was a crisis situation, these three bodies also recognized that separate action by the education system, business organizations active in the educational field, and third sector educational organizations had failed to secure change on the national level.
+This reality led the Eddie and Jules Trump Family Foundation, which is active in promoting math and science quality teaching, the Rashi Foundation, which concentrates on advancing education and welfare issues in the geographical and social periphery of Israel, and Intel Israel, to join forces to launch an initiative on the national level.
+Alongside a strong sense of urgency, these three organizations also recognized that separate course of actions by the education system, business organizations active in the educational field, and third sector educational organizations had failed to secure change on the national level.
 There was also a growing recognition that the roots of the problem touched on a wide range of factors, including: Ministry of Education policies, school policies, awareness among teachers and communities, student motivation, the shortage of teachers and poor quality of teaching, and so forth.
 It seemed that long-term change would be possible only by way of partnership between a very wide range of players, with diverse experience and expertise, that would agree on the reasons for the problem and concentrate on actions to secure a common goal.

 The collective impact model appeared to be an appropriate method to this end.
 This method, which brings together diverse stakeholders around defined and agreed-upon goals and objectives and which creates infrastructures for their joint and coordinated action, is based on theories of systemic change (Hanleybrown, Kania, & Kramer, 2012).
 The advantage of this approach is that it offers a practical model for action enabling players from different sectors to join forces to create social impact in order to solve a complex social problem.
 The model is based on the combination of five components that are maintained simultaneously.
 It is intended to secure measurable outcomes and is committed to active learning and continual change.
-The model concentrates on creating effective principles of action that ensure coordination between all the partners and that increase the chance that ideas emerging during their interactions will lead to the solution of the problem (Weber, 2015; Pesta-Shubert, 2015).
+The model concentrates on creating effective principles of action that ensure coordination between all the partners and that increase the chance that ideas emerging during their interactions will lead to the solution of the problem (Kania & Kramer, 2011, 2013).

 Figure No. 1: The Five Components of the Collective Impact Model